 What is a gastric band?

 A gastric band is an adjustable silicone device used in weight loss surgery.
-The band is placed around the upper section of the stomach to create a small pouch above the device.
-This restricts the amount of food that can be stored in the stomach, making it difficult to eat large amounts.
+The band is placed around the upper section of your stomach to create a small pouch above the device.
+This restricts the amount of food that can be stored in your stomach, making it difficult to eat large amounts.

-The aim of a gastric band is to restrict the amount of food a person can physically eat.
-This causes the person to feel full after eating very little, encouraging weight loss.
-For most people who have this surgery, it is a last resort after trying other methods of weight loss.
-Like any surgery, fitting a gastric band comes with a multitude of risks.
-As patients are very overweight, these risks increase.
+A gastric band aims to restrict the amount of food a person can physically eat, causing them to feel full after eating very little to encourage weight loss.
+For most people who have this surgery, it is the last resort after trying other methods of weight loss.
+Like any surgery, fitting a gastric band comes with risks.

 Gastric band hypnosis